 Director: Brian O’Malley

 Writer: David Turpin

-“The Lodgers” is now available for streaming on Netflix.
+“The Lodgers” is now available for streaming or on rent on multiple platforms.